jimmycallin/udeval/paper/paper.md

 - They have morphological features.
 - They have at least 30K tokens.
-- They have a small ratio of non-projective trees.
+- They have a low ratio of non-projective trees.
 - In the case of more than one valid treebank for a language, choose the treebank with manual corrections or largest token count.

 A total of 15 treebanks were removed.
 5 of these had too few tokens, 4 lacked features, 2 had too many non-projective trees, while 4 treebanks were language duplicates.
 This leaves us with the 22 languages listed in table \ref{tbl:ud-treebanks}.
 Most notably we lost the French and German treebanks.